RaphG-11/RaphG-11/README.md

 - 👀 I’m interested in implementing
 - Artificial Intelligence in the field of
 - Engineering and Technology
-- 🌱 I’m currently learning Python, Machine Learning/Deep Learning
+- 🌱 I’m currently learning Python for Data Analysis, Machine Learning and Deep Learning
+-

 <!---
 RaphG-11/RaphG-11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.